The Best Countries for Education in the World in…

 Check also our article about the Japanese Visa application process for digital nomads and remote workers.

 2nd — The competitive educational system often drives people to depression and even suicide.
-In 2020, a record number of Japanese schoolchildren took their own lives, according to an education ministry report.
+In 2020, a record number of Japanese students took their own lives, according to an education ministry report.
 There were 415 deaths among students ages 6 to 18.
 This is the highest number since records began in 1974.

 Vietnam also was present among the best countries to study in Asia for the same reason that Poland is among the best Europeans: lower living costs and an excellent basic education.
 According to Asia Exchange, one of the best options for higher studies in Vietnam is the Foreign Trade University (FTU).